Isaac Bonewits: Musician and activist

 A songwriter, singer, and recording artist, he produced two CDs of pagan music and numerous recorded lectures and panel discussions, produced and distributed by the Association for Consciousness Exploration.
 He lived in Rockland County, New York, and was a member of the Covenant of Unitarian Universalist Pagans (CUUPS).

 Bonewits encouraged charity programs to help Neopagan seniors, and in January 2006 was the keynote speaker at the Conference On Current Pagan Studies at the Claremont Graduate University in Claremont, CA.

 Personal life

 Bonewits was married five times.
 He was married to Rusty Elliot from 1973 to 1976.
 His second wife was Selene Kumin Vega, followed by marriage to Sally Eaton (1980 to 1985).
 His fourth wife was author Deborah Lipp, from 1988 to 1998.
-On July 23, 2004, he was married in a handfasting ceremony to a former vice-president of the Covenant of Unitarian Universalist Pagans, Phaedra Heyman Bonewits.
+On July 23, 2004, he was married in a handfasting ceremony to Phaedra Heyman Bonewits, a former vice-president of the Covenant of Unitarian Universalist Pagans.
 At the time of the handfasting, the marriage was not yet legal because he had not yet been legally divorced from Lipp, although they had been separated for several years.
-Paperwork and legalities caught up on December 31, 2007, making them legally married.
+Paperwork and legalities caught up on December 31, 2007, making Bonewitz and Phaedra legally married.

 Bonewits' only child was born to Lipp in 1990.